Student reading a book at the library

 The Library of English Literature: Basic Collection is a carefully selected cross section of the whole of English literature spanning 1400 years of literary history from Beowulf to 1900.
 Included are materials from all periods and of all types: poetry, drama, essays, prose fiction, and religious, philosophical, and critical works both contemporary with the period covered and modern.
 All of the works of major writers such as Chaucer, Shakespeare, and Milton are included along with sufficient materials for textual study.
 Secondary materials are included if they are of undoubted importance or have become English classics (e.g. Chapman’s Homer).

-Note: Digitized copies of many LEL titles can be found in Google Books, Open Library, or Project Gutenberg.
+Note: Digitized copies of many LEL titles can be found in Google Books, or Project Gutenberg.

 Test Collection